Over the past few posts, I’ve been getting detailed on the role your hormones play with your fitness results.

 When you’re suffering from insulin resistance, the doors to open the cells are locked.

-But when you’re suffering from insulin resistance, the keys don’t work, so the pancreas continues producing more and more insulin.
+When you’re suffering from insulin resistance, the keys don’t work to open the doors to the cells, so the pancreas continues producing more and more insulin.

 In other words, when your body is suffering from insulin resistance, you don’t process carbohydrates well, therefore you’re more likely to store them as fat, rather than burn them for energy.